Major Update

 • Guide engineering teams in enforcing security controls using Terraform and Infrastructure-as-Code (IaC)

-Hands-On Cloud Security Controls and Mitigation Training
+Hands-On Cloud Security Controls and Mitigations Training

 SEC510: Cloud Security Controls and Mitigations reinforces all the concepts discussed in the lectures through hands-on labs in real cloud environments.
 Each lab includes a step-by-step guide as well as a "no hints" option for students who want to test their skills without assistance.
 This allows students to choose the level of difficulty that is best for them and fall back to the step-by-step guide as needed.
 Students can continue to use the lab instructions, application code, and IaC after the course concludes.
 With this, they can repeat every lab exercise in their own cloud environments as many times as they like.